Polkadot's Consensus Protocols

 A notable distinction is that GRANDPA reaches agreements on chains rather than blocks, greatly speeding up the finalization process, even after long-term network partitioning or other networking failures.

-In other words, as soon as more than 2/3 of validators attest to a chain containing a certain block, all blocks leading up to that one are finalized at once.
+In other words, as soon as more than 2/3 of validators attest to a chain containing a particular block, all blocks leading up to that one are finalized at once.

-Bringing BABE and GRANDPA together, the fork choice of Kusama becomes clear.
-BABE must always build on the chain that has been finalized by GRANDPA.
-When there are forks after the finalized head, BABE provides probabilistic finality by building on the chain with the most primary blocks.
+Bringing BABE and GRANDPA together, the fork choice of the relay chain becomes clear.
+BABE must always build on the chain that GRANDPA has finalized.
+BABE provides probabilistic finality when there are forks after the finalized head by building on the chain with the most primary blocks.

 In the above image, the black blocks are finalized, and the yellow blocks are not.
 Blocks marked with a "1" are primary blocks; those marked with a "2" are secondary blocks.
 Even though the topmost chain is the longest chain on the latest finalized block, it does not qualify because it has fewer primaries at the time of evaluation than the one below it.